kontainapp/km/payloads/demo-dweb/demo-script.md

 1. VM-level payloads isolation with start time and storage footprint much smaller than (inferior) Docker-based isolation
 1. No source code changes for apps to run directly in Kontain VM (no guest OS)
 1. No changes to operations - interoperability with Docker & Kubernetes.
-Run Kontain payload (microservice) in Kubernetes [ Question: should we do it instead for python microservice]
+Run Kontain payload (microservice) in Kubernetes
-1. Supporting complex apps -  Python3 in KM. full Python interpreter with modules in Kontain VM, no OS)
+1. Supporting complex apps -  Python3 in KM. full Python interpreter with modules in Kontain VM, no OS.
 1. Suitability for microservice - simple Python-based microservice in Kontain VM, as Kubernetes service

 This document describes the *default* path to take during the demo.